International Tourism Management BSc (Hons) – 2019 entry

 Our partners complement our commitment to excellence in teaching and research and enable students to enhance their international outlook.
-If you choose to study at one of our European partners, you will be eligible for an Erasmus grant.
+If you choose to study at one of our European partners, you may be eligible for an Erasmus+ grant.

 Taking part in the exchange programme is an invaluable experience that will expand your knowledge of international tourism management, broaden your horizons, enhance your CV and enrich your life on a personal and professional level.

 In your third year you might then want to think about spending your Professional Training placement abroad.
-Students have worked in many places, both in Europe and beyond; if working in Europe you will again be eligible for an Erasmus grant.
+Students have worked in many places, both in Europe and beyond; if you choose to work in Europe you may again be eligible for an Erasmus+ grant.

 This is an excellent opportunity not only to acquire valuable work experience but also to improve or learn another language.